AndieWill510/tinydoor/Options/071-fewer-fires-not-more-grit.md

 That is not recovery.

-That is continuing exposure with better manners.
+That is radiation exposure with better manners.

 ## Reframe